-- You must believe it to be substantially true - You must not act maliciously or make false allegations - You must not seek any personal gain.
+- You must not act maliciously or make false allegations - You must not seek any personal gain.

 It is not necessary for the employee to have proof that such an act is being, has been, or is likely to be, committed; a reasonable belief is sufficient.